 Located down an unassuming road in Sullivan County is the site of one of the most transformative events in American history—the 1969 Woodstock Music and Art Fair.
 The events leading to the three-day music and art fair, as well as the legacy of the historic event, are memorialized in the Museum at Bethel Woods Center for the Arts in Bethel, NY.
-This year, the center will celebrate the 50th anniversary of the Woodstock festival from August 15–18, 2019 with a week of events, including live music performances from Ringo Starr and His All-Starr Band, Arlo Guthrie, Santana, and more.
+The site continues to host chart-topping and genre-defining artists from yesterday and today at its outdoor amphitheater with its annual summer concert series.

 Each summer, Chautauqua Institution’s sprawling, 750-acre campus of arts venues and stages, including an open-air, 4,000-seat amphitheater, welcomes a stunning array of performers from every discipline.
-Experience a summer line-up 90 years in the making when the Chautauqua Symphony Orchestra, the musical heart of the Institution, celebrates its anniversary season with 22 concerts and performances.
-From collaborative works with Chautauqua Dance and the Chautauqua Opera, to the world premiere of two original compositions, discover the unique offerings of this renowned arts venue.
+Experience a summer line-up more than 90 years in the making when the Chautauqua Symphony Orchestra, the musical heart of the Institution, celebrates the 2023 season with 22 concerts and performances.
+From collaborative works the Washington Ballet, Chautauqua Opera and Natalie Merchant, to Star Wars in concert, discover the unique offerings of this renowned arts venue.

 Seagle Music Colony (Adirondacks)

 The oldest summer vocal training program in the US, and the premier opera and music theatre producing organization isn’t located in New York City—it’s tucked away on the shores of Schroon Lake in the Adirondacks.
-Summer of 2019 marks the Seagle Music Colony’s 104th anniversary season.
+Summer of 2023 marks the Seagle Music Colony’s 108th anniversary season.
 See incredible performers transform before your eyes in a theater that dates back to the early 1900s.
 Enjoy the wonder of acoustics that are at once soaring and resounding, even while seated in the cozy, intimate theater.
-This summer’s lineup of performances from artists honing their craft includes The Manchurian Candidate, Evita, The Marriage of Figaro, and more.
+This summer’s lineup of performances from artists honing their craft includes Roméo Et Juliette, Fiddler on the Roof, A Little Night Music, and more.

 Glimmerglass Festival (Central New York)